 The second recipe is geared toward getting rid of your ham and will transform those leftovers into a new oven casserole with kielbassa and beans that is so amazing with a lightly seasoned tomato sauce that you will not recognize it.
 After you make this, you will look forward to leftover ham and welcome the opportunity to have this dish again.

-So don’t get disgusted with those leftovers because you will be pleasantly surprised once you try these recipes for yourself.
+So don’t get disgusted with those remaining leftover turkey or ham pieces because you will be pleasantly surprised once you try these recipes for yourself.